 Other vendors play games with software updates, heralding 'Free software updates with paid annual support!' which really means 'No software updates and no support if annual fees aren't paid'.

-Uniquely BCSS transfers ownership of the first copy of the software to the purchaser with resale rights.
+Uniquely BCSS transfers ownership of the first copy of the software to the purchaser.
 Resaleworld says their software can be resold but their 'commission' wipes out most/all of the proceeds of the sale.
 Wilson at Conpro blatantly lies up front, saying his software can be resold without explaining that his software can only be sold to the person buying your shop and that person must continue to use your shop name, address/location and phone number.
-BCSS can be sold to anyone.

 Most vendors offering consignment software are individual programmers, like Wilson at conpro who 'wrote his software for his mom'.
 He's a one-man show with some admin help so when he's gone so will be support of 'his' software.